Is High Blood Pressure due to Alcohol Use Reversible?

-Quitting alcohol can be difficult once you’ve become dependent on it.
-Individuals who are tried but have not been able to stop on their own should consider a formal treatment program to help them achieve this goal.
+Quitting alcohol abuse can be difficult once you’ve become dependent on it.
+Individuals who tried but have not been able to stop on their own should consider a formal treatment program to help them achieve this goal.

 Health Risks of High Blood Pressure

 High blood pressure can lead to serious health issues if left unchecked.
 This is why it is vital to have regular blood pressure readings taken.
 Some of the health risks caused by high blood pressure can include:

 - heart attack

 - heart failure